MAkzent/DJT-frontend-coding-challenge/QnA.md

 > Are there any significant web development-related skills that you possess that were not demonstrated in this exercise?
 If so, what are they?

 - I have worked with Web3 before.
-I have also created multi paged websites before, but I used libraries that helped me substancially.
+I have also created multipaged websites before, but I used libraries that helped me substancially.